-Tories investigate reports MP watched pornography in Commons chamber
+Tories investigate claims MP watched pornography in Commons chamber

 Mr Johnson replied that "sexual harassment is intolerable" and was "grounds for dismissal".

+At Tuesday night's meeting, which was first reported by The Sun and The Mirror, women Tory MPs shared accounts of alleged sexism and harassment.

-Asked about the allegations about an MP watching porn, Conservative MP Brendan Clarke-Smith told on the BBC's Politics Live such behaviour would be "unacceptable in any workplace".
+Asked about the allegations about an MP watching porn, Conservative MP Brendan Clarke-Smith told the BBC's Politics Live such behaviour would be "unacceptable in any workplace".